The Day of the Locust (film): Critical response

 In the Chicago Reader, Jonathan Rosenbaum described the film as "a painfully misconceived reduction and simplification... of the great Nathanael West novel about Hollywood...
 It misses crucial aspects of the book's surrealism and satire, though it has a fair number of compensations if you don't care about what's being ground underfoot - among them, Conrad Hall's cinematography and... one of Donald Sutherland's better performances."

 Channel 4 deemed it "fascinating, if flawed" and "by turns gaudy, bitter and occasionally just plain weird," adding "great performances and magnificent design make this a spectacular and highly entertaining film."

 Greg Ferrara for TCM, wrote "...every bit as powerful as any movie on the movie industry out there and, in my opinion, conveys the themes and metaphors of the book in exactly the right tone.
 They didn’t get it wrong at all, they got it perfectly right by telling the story, cinematically, in a very different way than the book.
 It’s harsh, brutal, cruel and unrelenting.
 I’ve rarely beheld a more pessimistic movie but it’s [sic] point, about all this fraud and hopelessness around us is both well-presented and well-taken."

-The film was shown at the 1975 Cannes Film Festival, but wasn't entered into the main competition.
-On Rotten Tomatoes, the film holds a rating of 65% from 31 reviews.
+The film was shown at the 1975 Cannes Film Festival, but was not entered into the main competition.
+On Rotten Tomatoes, the film holds a rating of 63% from 35 reviews.
+The consensus summarizes: "Although its source material's themes are sometimes beyond The Day of the Locust's grasp, this is a consistently watchable adaptation that gains its own emotional power."